ceir-koblenz/MOBDA/README.md

 # MOBDA 1.0

-This repo contains a list of [**MOBDA - Materialised Ontology-Based Data Access Systems**](https://github.com/ceir-koblenz/MOBDA) developed by the [CEIR - Center for Enterprise Information Research](https://ceir.de/).
+This repo contains a prototype for [**MOBDA - Materialised Ontology-Based Data Access**](https://github.com/ceir-koblenz/MOBDA) developed by the [CEIR - Center for Enterprise Information Research](https://ceir.de/).

 MOBDA builds on several components:
 - [**Neo4j**](https://neo4j.com/) as a target database